BlokkoS, 5 mg/ml 4 ml 5 pcs

 Nausea

-Adverse reactions in children are similar to those in adults, but early signs of toxicity of local anesthetics in children may be more difficult to recognize if the blockade is performed under sedation or anesthesia.
+Adverse reactions in children are similar to those in adults, however, early signs of local anesthetic toxicity in children may be more difficult to recognize if the block is performed under sedation or anesthesia.

 Very often